LOUISVILLE, Ky. (WAVE) - The dog that attacked a young Louisville boy inside a Chickasaw home at the beginning of May has been euthanized.

 King underwent a mandatory 10-day quarantine at Louisville Metro Animal Services following the attack.

 Three people have been indicted following the deadly attack.
-Jack Charpring Jr., 50, and Sharon Charpring, 53, are charged with second-degree manslaughter and Jennifer Geiling, 25, faces one count of reckless homicide.
+Jack Charpring Jr., 50, and Sharon Charpring, 53, are charged with second-degree manslaughter and Jennifer Geiling, 25, faces one count of complicity to reckless homicide.

 It’s not clear what the relationships between the suspects are, nor is it known how they might be related to Isaiah.